The color “gray” is commonly defined as a color between black and white having a neutral hue.

 That’s why gray is my favorite color.

 Nancy B. Shuger is based in Maryland.
 After retiring as a trial judge in 2011, she launched her mediation business.
-Her practice is multicultural, focusing primarily on family, small business, and congregational matters.
+Her practice is multicultural, focusing primarily on family, small business, workplace, and congregational matters.
 She is experienced in, and enjoys, working with self-represented parties.